Richard Lloyd Jones: Tulsa race massacre controversy

 On May 31, 1921, the Tulsa Tribune published a story in the afternoon edition with the headline: "Nab Negro for Attacking Girl In an Elevator", describing the alleged assault of a white elevator operator by a young black man named Dick Rowland.
 In the same edition, the paper allegedly had an editorial warning of a potential lynching of Rowland.
 The editorial, allegedly titled "To Lynch Negro Tonight", was said to have reported that white people were assembling that evening to lynch the teenage Rowland.
 The paper was known to have a "sensationalist" style of news writing.
 It is unclear if the paper had a source for the possible lynching.

 Several years later, researchers discovered that the editorial in question was missing, apparently having been removed from the Tribunes archives, as well as the 'Oklahoma Edition' of the Tribune in the state archives.
 No known copies of the editorial, which some credit as the primary incitement of the Tulsa Race Massacre of 1921, exist today.

 Some people have claimed that the Tribune article and editorial was a cause of the assault on Greenwood that night and the next day.
 Jones never discussed or wrote about this occurrence.
-He neither took responsibility nor apologized for it, and the paper never again discussed the riot.
+He neither took responsibility nor apologized for it, and the paper never again discussed the massacre.

 Rowland's life was saved that night, largely through the efforts of the Tulsa County sheriff.
 Ultimately, a jury found the charges against Rowland were false.
-He was released and left the city after the riot was over.
+He was released and left the city after the massacre was over.

 Other controversial issues

 Other controversies ensued.
 The World editorially supported the Democratic Party and opposed the Ku Klux Klan.
 Jones embraced the Republicans.
-The Tribune never supported a Democratic Presidential candidate.
+The Tribune never supported a Democratic presidential candidate.
 Only once was there an editorial supporting a gubernatorial candidate.
 Although the Tribune did not endorse the Klan's unlawful activities, it implied support of the organization's stated goals, saying: "The KKK of Tulsa has promised to do the American thing in the American way."

 Jones crusaded against prohibition and corruption in state and local politics.
 He also supported issues such as reapportionment of the Oklahoma State Legislature, a merit system for state appointments, a modern highway system, fluoridation of drinking water, and economic diversification.
 Still, as time passed, he moved farther to the right politically.
 He supported Senator Joseph McCarthy for his anti-Communism and editorialized against Senator Paul Douglas for his opposition to McCarthy.